todbot/blink1/app-url-api-examples.md

     }

 - Yup, there it is.
-- "enumerate" causes a bus rescan.
+- "/blink1/enumerate" causes a bus rescan.
 - New serial number means new blink1_id.
+- blink1_id is persistent across application restarts for a given blink(1).
+- blink1_id can be regenerated with '/blink1/regenerateid'.

 Set the blink(1)'s color to #FFCC33
 -----------------------------------